karlssberg/Motiv/docs/index.md

 ### Advanced

-However, Motiv's strengths really start to show as we scale up.
+Motiv's strengths really start to show as we scale up.

 The following is an example of solving the famous [Fizz buzz](https://en.wikipedia.org/wiki/Fizz_buzz) task using Motiv.
 If you are unfamiliar, numbers that are multiples of 3 are replaced with "fizz", numbers that are multiples of 5